- News & Events

 The main bedroom sits atop the dining space, enjoying separation from the activities below, while getting the view across the green roof towards the tree-lined street beyond – a true oasis.

-A luxurious timber staircase partitions the living and dining areas.
-A forest-like rising of blackbutt adds depth and texture to the space, contrasting well against the burnished concrete floor.
+A hardwood timber staircase and batten screen partition the living and dining areas.
+The forest-like rising of blackbutt adds depth and texture to the space, contrasting well against the burnished concrete floor.

 Thinking of designing your own dream home?